-- Publish the Pre-Budget Statement online in a timely manner. - Produce and publish the Citizens Budget, In-Year Reports and Mid-Year Review online in a timely manner. - Consistently publish the Draft Budget Estimates along with the Executive's Budget Proposal.
-Furthermore, include the functional classification of expenditures, multi-year estimates of revenues and expenditures, details of the composition of government debt for the budget year and prior years, and information on extra-budgetary funds and tax expenditures. - Include in the Year-End Report comparisons between borrowing estimates and actual outcomes, comparisons between planned nonfinancial outcomes and actual outcomes and comparisons between the original macroeconomic forecast and actual outcomes. - Improve the comprehensiveness of the Audit Report.
-This could be accomplished by including an executive summary of its main findings.
+- Publish the Pre-Budget Statement online at least one month before the Executive's Budget Proposal is submitted to the legislature for consideration.
+This document must include the macroeconomic forecasts upon which the budget will be based; major revenue and expenditure policies and priorities that will guide the development of detailed estimates for the upcoming budget; and multi-year revenue and expenditure projections. - Produce and publish the Citizens Budget, In-Year Reports and Mid-Year Review online in a timely manner. - Include in the Executive's Budget Proposal data detailing the government's financial position, and alternative displays of expenditures to illustrate the financial impact of policies on different groups of citizens.
+To further enhance its comprehensiveness, continue the practice of including multi-year expenditure forecasts (at least two years beyond the budget year) across all three budget categories, as well as multi-year revenue projections categorized by sources and specific categories.
+Additionally, provide expenditure data for BY-2 across all budget classifications, along with revenue estimates and information related to composition of total debt outstanding. - Include in the Year-End Report comparisons between borrowing estimates and actual outcomes, comparisons between planned nonfinancial outcomes and actual outcomes and comparisons between the original macroeconomic forecast and actual outcomes. - Improve the comprehensiveness of the Audit Report by including an executive summary.